trekhleb/self-parking-car-evolution/public/article/index.md

 ### Functions for the SELECT step

 To select the fittest individuums for further mating we need a way to find out the fitness of each genome.
-To do this we will use a so called fitness function.
+To do this we will use a so-called fitness function.

 The fitness function is always related to the particular task that we try to solve, and it is not generic.
 In our case, the fitness function will measure the distance between the car and the parking spot.
 The closer the car to the parking spot, the fitter it is.
 We will implement the fitness function a bit later, but for now, let's introduce the interface for it: